In Country...Club: Plot

 Meanwhile, Roger wants to gain the code to the Pay-per-view channel to see Barbra Streisand sing the songs of Celine Dion.
 However, Stan refuses to give it to him (he agreed when he thought it was $4.99, instead it was $499).
 So Roger joins the Vietnamese side of the reenactment as Stan's warden, interrogating him while he was captured; he tortures Stan by reading the first draft of the Sex and the City film.
 When Stan gives him a fake code, Hayley soon gives him the real code, in exchange for setting free an ortolan bunting, a bird he was planning on cooking and eating.
 However, he gives her Klaus dressed as the bird.
 As Roger watches his show, he eats the bird (which had been cooked by Francine) and he experiences a DMT trip.

-As the credits are rolling, the "Mind Quad" part of the episode returns as a man wearing a black trenchcoat runs into the hospital room.
+As the credits roll, the "Mind Quad" part of the episode returns as a man wearing a black trenchcoat runs into the hospital room.
 The doctor tells him that John has escaped.
-The man reveals that John's limbs were not blown off of his body, but into his mind, giving him telekinetic powers.
+The man reveals that John's limbs were not blown off of his body but "into his mind," giving him telekinetic powers.
 The man vows to catch John as we see John using his psychic powers to ride a motorcycle towards the Pentagon.